NekokeCore/edk2-dipper/README.md

  ACPI etc. tables added.

- And can load Windows to bluescreen.
+ And can load Windows then reboot.

 ## Dev Logs